f5devcentral/f5-agility-labs-sslviz/docs/class4/labinfo.rst

 SSL Orchestrator Lab Environment
 ================================

 ..
-TODO:: document instructions for Agility UDF portal
+TODO:: Update instructions for new Agility Lab portal when available

 To access your lab and lookup the necessary IP addresses, you should have received an email with your personal "Lab Portal Link".
 Once attached you